 No need to break the bank, however a moderate splurge in this area is worth it.
 This is one of the supplies where I don’t have a brand preference.
 I prefer softer, flexible, bristle brushes that can be used for most paint types.

 Just say NO to sponge brushes!
 They soak up a lot of paint that gets wasted.

 Crop-a-dile Punch–This single hole punch will go through nearly anything.
 I’ve used it on felt, paper, wood, acetate, baked clay, and lots of other materials.
 I have both the regular and the big bite version, but the regular gets more use.
 I don’t even bother putting it away any more.

 Electric Cutting Machine–I use a Cricut Explore Air machine to cut out my own designs for paper and vinyl projects, as well as cut stencils for my art.

 It also cuts a mean science fair project title 🙂 Everything I’ve tested has been cut beautifully.

 Ultra-White Card Stock–I love a smooth, thick, bright cardstock for printables and stamping.
 While I always have a stack of the cheap stuff around for testing, I love Neenah Paper for all my finished work.

-Thanks for stopping by and checking out some of my favorite craft supplies.
+Thanks for stopping by to find the best craft materials for your projects.
 Leave a comment and let me know what your favorites are.
 Enjoy your crafty projects and try some new things today!